-Child sexual exploitation (CSE) involves exploitative situations, contexts and relationships where young people receive something (for example food, accommodation, drugs, alcohol, gifts, money or in some cases simply affection) as a result of engaging in sexual activities.
+CSE involves exploitative situations, contexts and relationships where young people receive something (for example food, accommodation, drugs, alcohol, gifts, money or in some cases simply affection) as a result of engaging in sexual activities.
 There is always an imbalance of power in the relationship.
 It is a form of sexual abuse.
 It is also important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse.
 CSE can affect any child, who has been coerced into engaging in sexual activities.
-This includes 16 and 17 year olds who can legally consent to have sex.
+This includes children aged 16-17 who can legally consent to have sex.